 At Nanda & Associate Lawyers, our experienced Real Estate lawyers understand your specific circumstances and provide tailored and customized solutions for each of them.
-Our Mississauga Real Estate Lawyers are available for a no-obligation free consultation.
+Our Mississauga Real Estate Lawyers are available for a consultation.
 Come and experience our quality legal counsel and personalized care we give to each client.
 We always ensure prompt communication and a professional approach to achieve successful outcomes for you.

 On transfers of residential real property in Ontario, Ontario Land Transfer Tax (LTT) is calculated on the purchase price (less a calculation regarding GST, if the property purchased is a newly built home).
 The Ontario land transfer tax is payable by the purchaser on the purchase price upon registration of a Transfer/Deed of Land in the Ontario Land Registry Office on closing based on the following upward sliding scale: